Objectivco/CheckoutWC-Documentation/docs/how-to-validate-street-address-house-number.md

 cats: How To
 ---

- This snippet uses regular expressions to validate that the street address contains a valid house number:
+<p>This snippet uses regular expressions to validate that the street address contains a valid house number:</p>

-<script src="https://gist.github.com/clifgriffin/6cacb42bb5b42101b665970c7ae92ffd.js" type="text/javascript"></script>